RolandDreger/indesign-uxp-scripting/README.md

 - `require('path')` is avaliable. path.basename works, but path.dirname, path.sep or path.delimiter does not. (instead use window.path.dirname() and window.path.sep)
 - `createTreeWalker()` *is not a function*
 - `app.doScript()` »Adobe confirmed that app.doScript() doesn't work yet in UXP, and that they're working on its implementation.«[^1]
-- Property `propertes` does not work anymore, e.g. `app.activeDocument.properties.fullName` // undefined
+- Property `properties` does not work anymore, e.g. `app.activeDocument.properties.fullName` // undefined

 [^1]:[Adding Undo to a UXP Script](https://community.adobe.com/t5/indesign-discussions/adding-undo-to-a-uxp-script/td-p/13402259#bodyDisplay_f0b1ab8eb5d3ef_4)